Exponentially Closed Fields and the Conjecture on Intersections with Tori: The class

 \subsection{Superstability over the kernel}

 Let $R \models \Th(\Z;+,\cdot)$ be algebraically compact, and consider the subclass

-Theorem~\ref{saturation over the kernel} tells us that saturation within the class $\ECF_R$ is the same as what we have called saturation over the kernel.
-So, by Proposition~\ref{sat over kernel}, for each cardinal $\lambda \ge |R|$, there is a unique model of cardinality $\lambda$ that is saturated within the class, and using Theorem~\ref{saturation over the kernel} again we see it is homogeneous (at least after adding parameters for all elements of $R$).
+Then, by Proposition~\ref{sat over kernel}, for each cardinal $\lambda \ge |R|$, there is a model in $\ECF_R$ of cardinality $\lambda$ that is saturated over its kernel.
+Theorem~\ref{saturation over the kernel} tells us that saturation over the kernel is the same thing as saturation within the class $\ECF_R$, and furthermore that these saturated models are unique up to isomorphism and are homogeneous models (at least after adding parameters for all elements of $R$).
 Thus the class $\ECF_R$ has a monster model $M$ which is a homogeneous structure, and which is $\lambda$-stable (that is, it realises only $\lambda$ types over any set of size $\lambda$) for all $\lambda \ge |R|$.
 Hence $\ECF_R$ is a \emph{homogeneous class} in the sense of \cite{HySh:629}.
 Furthermore, by Theorem~1.17 of that paper, the cardinal invariant $\kappa(M)$ is equal to $\aleph_0$, and hence by definition (see Lemma~5.1 of that paper), the classes $\ECF_R$ are superstable.
-We can say informally that the class \ECFStrK\ is \emph{superstable over the kernel}.
+We can say informally that the class \ECF\ is \emph{superstable over the kernel}.
 There is a general theory of superstability in homogeneous classes, in close parallel to that for first-order theories.